minhn4/web-app-container/README.md

 docker push gcr.io/minh-sandbox/web-app-container

 You can search for Container Registry in the Google Cloud console and you'll see the 'web-app-container' repository you've just pushed.
-Go inside the repository, you'll see your Docker image(s) (you can delete them here if you want).
+Go inside the repository, you'll see your Docker image(s); you can delete them here if you want.

 ----------------------------------------------------------------------------------------------------